 I’m an anthropological bioarchaeologist who explores how society structured health outcomes for populations in the past.
 In particular, I examine how past instances of state power, imperialism, and colonialism impacted (and continue to impact) people and their communities.
 I evaluate these topics by analyzing mummies and skeletons from archaeological contexts, primarily in the Peruvian Andes, to investigate how imperial policies and practices structured health status, diet, exposure to violence, and lived experience of ruling and subject peoples.
-I document such things as violence-related trauma on the skeleton, skeletal and dental lesions indicative of disease, and isotopic signatures to reveal insights into diet and foodways.
-These material data are integrated with theoretical perspectives on structural violence, the process of gender construction and identity, and embodiment to tackle questions about how health and society are entangled.
+In collaboration with Peruvian scholars and community members, I document such things as violence-related trauma on the skeleton, skeletal and dental lesions indicative of disease, and isotopic signatures to reveal insights into diet and foodways.
+These material data are integrated with theoretical perspectives on structural violence, embodiment, and the process of gender and identity construction to tackle questions about how health and society are entangled.
 As part of this larger research frame, I also conduct studies on what I call a “bioarchaeology of imperialism”, which aims to elucidate the biocultural impact of archaic forms of imperialism on community health and individual lifeways.
 My ongoing studies in the Andes examine how Wari imperial structures (AD 600 – 1000/1100) affected, and were affected by, heartland and southern hinterland groups.
 Among these Wari-affiliated communities, I am documenting such things as mortuary practices, disease rates, dietary practices, migration patterns, genetic profiles as viewed through ancient mtDNA, body modification, frequencies of trauma, and specific kinds of culturally mediated violence (e.g., ritual fighting, corporeal punishment, domestic violence).
 My NSF-funded research also examines the decline of the Wari Empire, including possible explanations for Wari decline, as well as the health effects of that collapse.
 My various publications on the Bioarchaeology of Wari Imperialism and other bioarchaeological themes can be downloaded as PDFs from my Publications page.

 Building on those earlier studies of the Wari Empire, my other recent research project –funded by the Wenner Gren Foundation for Anthropological Research and the National Science Foundation– investigates how Wari imperial collapse affected morbidity profiles, diet and nutrition, the prevalence and patterns of violence, and mortuary practices, including post-mortem processing and dismemberment.
 This new research will aid in providing a diachronic view of community health, foodways, migration patterns, and lived experience from a time of imperial rule to political disintegration.
 This socio-political transition, which coincided with a period of climate change (intense drought), likely contributed to social and political strife, which may have been manifested as violent conflict and unequal access to some food resources.